 The Change In Customer Behaviour

-There were two kinds of people before the pandemic – those who preferred retail shopping and those who preferred online shopping.
+Before the pandemic, there were two kinds of people – those who preferred retail shopping and those who preferred online shopping.
 But the breakout of the pandemic has sort of turned retail shoppers into online shoppers by showing them it’s convenient and not as bad as they thought it would be.

 According to the research shared by Bain and Company, only 3-4% of the population constituted the online grocery shopping category before the pandemic.
 But after its outbreak, this has surged to 10-15%.